 We’ve witnessed the largest workforce transformation in history when the world went remote almost overnight in March.
 As Salesforce’s Chief Trust Officer, I partner with teams across the company to ensure we seamlessly continue to deliver our service in this new environment while our global security team continues to protect customer data around the clock.

 As many of you are now responsible for keeping work-from-home environments secure, here are some important steps you can take to protect yourself, your data, and your work.

 Devices that connect to the internet, such as computers and phones, have varying levels of security controls.
-If your organisation provides a VPN (Virtual Private Network), use it consistently to make your internet connection more secure.
+If your organization provides a VPN (virtual private network), use it consistently to make your internet connection more secure.
 You can also help keep foreign devices off your network by using the router’s administrator console to enable encryption (use WPA2 or WPA3) and updating your firmware when it’s necessary.

 Prevent accidentally sending a sensitive email from your device by remembering to lock your screen when you walk away from your computer.
 If available, use a privacy screen for additional security.